Iranian film on Prophet Mohammad stirs calls for Tehran to ban it

 The 171-minute movie, the first part of a planned trilogy, focuses on the prophet’s childhood.
 His face will not be shown on screen, in accordance with traditional Islamic strictures.
 The camera shows the boy actor playing him only from behind, or only his shadow.

-A steadicam was customized especially to depict Mohammad's point of view by the movie's Oscar-winning Italian cinematographer Vittorio Storaro.
+A steadicam was customised especially to depict Mohammad's point of view by the movie's Oscar-winning Italian cinematographer Vittorio Storaro.
 The identity of the boy playing Mohammad has not been made public.

 Egypt's Al-Azhar, the most prestigious institute of Sunni Islam, is not satisfied with such precautions and has called on Iran to ban the film.

-Note: (This version of the story was corrected to clarify the sourcing of comments in paras 7 and 8)